microsoft/vscode-dev-chrome-launcher/README.md

 ![Use the omnibox to open recently opened GitHub repositories in insiders.vscode.dev](./omnibox.gif)

-Or launch https://insiders.vscode.dev from any GitHub repo or PR page by
+Or launch https://insiders.vscode.dev from any GitHub or Azure Repos repository or PR page by
 1. Typing `Ctrl+.` (default) or `Cmd+.` (Mac)
 2. Clicking on the extension icon